 “Private practice marketing for professionals was actually illegal until a 1977 Supreme Court case, Bates V. State Bar of Arizona.
 And while the various healthcare boards begrudgingly deemed marketing to be ethical over ensuing years, it wasn’t until now that we have seen an explosion in healthcare practice marketing.”

 Mr. Gandolf should know.
-He has marketed private practices of all kinds (physicians, surgeons, dentists, physical therapists, optometrists, veterinarians, chiropractors, podiatrists, psychologists, etc.) for nearly 15 years.
+He has marketed private practices of all kinds (physicians, hospitals, group practices, surgeons, dentists, physical therapists, optometrists, veterinarians, chiropractors, podiatrists, psychologists, etc.) for nearly 15 years.